 Have you put off going to the dentist for too long?
-Balancing careers, families, and day-to-day life can be extremely difficult.
-When it comes to fitting in appointments, visiting the dentist can easily slip to the bottom of the list of the priorities.
+Balancing careers, families, and day-to-day life can be complicated.
+When it comes to fitting in appointments, visiting the dentist can easily slip to the bottom of the priority list.
 At Vero Dental Spa, we want you to understand the gravity and consequences of delayed treatments.

 The Importance of Regular Dental Check-Ups